blocknetdx/api-docs/source/includes/_xcloud.md

 Parameter       | Type    | Description
 ----------------|---------|-------------
-node_count      | int     | The number of nodes that will be used to route calls and use the majority response from for consensus. service         | string  | The service name without the namespace (*xcloud_service*, not *xrs::[xcloud_service]*). paramN          | unknown | (Optional Parameter)<br>Refer to service documentation for parameter requirements.
+node_count      | int     | The number of nodes that will be used to route calls.
+The most common response (i.e. the response with the most consensus) will be returned as `reply`. service         | string  | The service name without the namespace (*xcloud_service*, not *xrs::[xcloud_service]*). paramN          | unknown | (Optional Parameter)<br>Refer to service documentation for parameter requirements.
 Information about an XCloud service can be viewed in the service configuration.
 Use [xrConnect](#xrconnect) to find a node with the service, then use [xrConnectedNodes](#xrconnectednodes) to review the service information.